California (Blink-182 album): Legacy

 California marked a moment for the group, a reintroduction to generations of new fans while establishing their new lineup.
 Music critic Kelefa Sanneh characterized the album as "a big-budget reboot of a beloved franchise."
 The three were uncertain regarding fan response to Skiba replacing DeLonge; indeed, Skiba later described stepping into the role as something of an "identity crisis".
 A hit album for the trio was not guaranteed: "I was speculative leading up, and nervous.
 This record could have gone either way," said Jon Cohen, EVP of recorded music for BMG.
 The positive response to California was enveloping to the three: "As long as Blink has been around and with all the drama we [had] a number one album, we [had] the biggest tour of our career and we [had] a Grammy nomination," Hoppus said.
+For Hoppus, the success brought a satisfying sense of vindication—proof the band could thrive in a new era without DeLonge—and the tour that followed became one of the most joyful of their career, he noted.
 In addition, the band's ascendance to the top of the charts signaled a larger cultural moment surrounding pop-punk music.
 During the release cycle for the LP, the band were name-dropped in the song "Closer" from EDM duo the Chainsmokers, which became a huge global hit.
 "All different kinds of musicians were talking about growing up listening to Blink, and we released California in the midst of all that," Barker remembered.

 The band later made one more album with Skiba, Nine (2019), which built on their partnership with Feldmann and used additional outside songwriters.
 By 2022, after a few years of uncertainty of the band's future with Skiba, they reunited with DeLonge for a new album and world tour, putting an end to Skiba's time in the band.
 However, the band's success with California remained a vital part of the band's story: DeLonge performed not only "Bored to Death" but album opener "Cynical" on the band's ensuing world tour, and the former has remained a concert staple since.